dave-prog/simple_shell/README.md

 (your_terminal)$
 ```

 ## **To Do**
 * More functionality can still be added (e.g. handle aliases, pipelines, and redirections)

+## Tasks
+### Mandatory:
+1. README, man, AUTHORS
+- Write a README
+- Write a man for your shell.
+- You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.

+2. Simple shell 0.1
+- Write a UNIX command line interpreter.
+- Your Shell should:
+Display a prompt and wait for the user to type a command.
+A command line always ends with a new line.
+The prompt is displayed again each time a command has been executed.
+The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.
+The command lines are made only of one word.
+No arguments will be passed to programs.
+If an executable cannot be found, print an error message and display the prompt again.
+Handle errors.
+You have to handle the “end of file” condition (Ctrl+D)
+- You don’t have to:
+use the PATH
+implement built-ins
+handle special characters : ", ', `, \, *, &, #
+be able to move the cursor
+handle commands with arguments

+3. Simple shell 0.2
+- Handle command lines with arguments

+4. Simple shell 0.3
+- Handle the PATH

+5. Simple shell 0.4
+- Implement the exit built-in, that exits the shell
+- Usage: exit
+- You don’t have to handle any argument to the built-in exit

+6. Simple shell 1.0
+- Implement the env built-in, that prints the current environment

+7. Write a blogpost "What happens when you type ls -l in the shell"

+### Advanced
+1. Test suite
+- Contribute to a test suite for your shell

+2. Simple shell 0.2.1
+- Write your own strtok function

+3. Simple shell 0.4.1
+- handle arguments for the built-in exit

+4. Simple shell 0.4.2
+- Handle Ctrl+C: your shell should not quit when the user inputs ^C

+5. setenv, unsetenv
+- Implement the setenv and unsetenv builtin commands

+6. cd
+- Implement the builtin command cd

+7. ;
+- Handle the commands separator ;

+8. alias
+- Implement the alias builtin command

+19. Comments
+- Handle comments (#)

+10. help
+- Implement the help built-in

+11. File as an input
+- Your shell should take a file as a command line argument

 ## **Authors**
 ---